 Make sure your username and email address sound and look professional.
-Avoid adding your potential boss as a contact if you're written under 'cutie90' or ‘[email protected]'.
+Avoid adding your potential boss as a contact if you're written under 'cutie90' or ‘actionman2000 at gmail dot com'.
 Instead, create an account that is specifically meant for professional use and with a username that won't leave you red-faced in front of the panel.

 4. Fiddle with the Camera